vitiral/artifact/src/cmd/data/tutorial.md

 # Interactive artifact tutorial
 Welcome to the in depth artifact tutorial!
-This tutorial is designed to be run interactively, guiding you through the requirements gathering, detailed design phase, and implementaiton of a project -- as well as fixing issues that might come up.
+This tutorial is designed to be run interactively, guiding you through the requirements gathering, detailed design phase, and implementation of a project -- as well as fixing issues that might come up.

 In order to follow along, you must have artifact installed somewhere on your PATH.
-Check out the [User Guide][1] for instructions.
+Check out the [Installation Guide][1] for instructions.

 Note: every time `artifact tutorial ...` gets called it will delete the files it created.
 This is so that it can update the files to be interactive.
 If you are